jparklab/envoy-sni-dynamic-forwarding/README.md

 ### 1. Build an envoy with a patch

+In order to fully test sni_dynamic_forwarding_proxy filter with ext_authz, we need to build an Envoy proxy with a change to make ext_authz filter be applied on new connections.
 Below is the modification I made to `ext_authz` filter

+You can run tests with a vanilla envoy in case you want to check where Envoy fails to route requests.

 ```
 $ git diff source/extensions/filters/network/ext_authz/ext_authz.cc